 We listen to and understand people's needs, views and wishes.
 We respond to these in that moment and will act to minimise any discomfort, concern or distress.
-Evidence Categories feedback from people collected by CQC, the provider, local community groups and other stakeholders give feedback on care

 Alongside feedback from staff and leaders, the following evidence categories will be looked at: